 Immune system problems.
 A man may have antisperm antibodies.
 These attack and destroy sperm.

 These lifestyle habits can also affect sperm quality and function:

 Use of recreational drugs such as marijuana or cocaine

 Too much heat to the genital area, such as using a hot tub

 What are the symptoms of infertility?

-A couple is believed infertile if conception does not happen:
+A couple is defined as infertile if conception does not happen in these cases:

 How is infertility diagnosed?

 To diagnose infertility, both the man and the woman are tested.